adhan0523/5-DOF-Robotic-Arm/README.md

 * SolidWorks Part Files (.SLDPRT)
 * SolidWorks Assembly Files (.SLDASM)
-* Design Progress Screenshots
+* Assembly Images
-* Motion Study Files (as development progresses)
+* Motion Study Files (if available)

 ---

-## Progress Updates
+## Final Thoughts

-This repository is updated regularly as I complete new parts and improve the overall design.
-Every upload represents another step in my learning journey, allowing me to track my progress while building a complete robotic arm from the ground up.
+This is one of the most rewarding CAD projects I've completed so far.
+It challenged me to think beyond individual parts and focus on how an entire mechanical system works together.

+Looking back at the first few parts I designed and comparing them with the finished assembly, I can clearly see how much my SolidWorks skills have improved.
+This project has given me a stronger foundation for future robotics and mechanical design projects.

 ---